sazzy4o/yfinance/docs/docs/testcase_report_invalidtickers.md

 Testers: Cameron, Ryan

-Test Case Description: Testing negative, positive, zero, quarterly negative, quarterly positive, quarterly zero earnings requests for the .earnings methods of the ticker.py for the yfinance module.
+Test Case Description: Testing the response from invalid ticker requests for the ticker.py file in the yfinance module.

 Test Case Number: 6